Wonderwall: Recording and production

-The song was recorded at Rockfield Studios in Wales, during a two-week recording of the Morning Glory album in May 1995.
-Morris produced the song in a half-day along with Gallagher, using a technique known as "brickwalling" to intensify the sound of the song.
+In the end, the outdoor version was shelved for Liam to record his vocal in the studio instead.
+Recording took place during a two-week stint with the rest of the Morning Glory album in May 1995.
+Owen Morris produced the song in a half-day along with Gallagher, using a technique known as "brickwalling" to intensify the sound of the song.
 Liam Gallagher served as lead singer on the song after Noel had given him a choice between "Wonderwall" and "Don't Look Back in Anger", another single from the album, with Noel singing lead vocals on the latter.
 All of the band's members except bassist Paul "Guigsy" McGuigan contributed to the recording, with Noel playing bass instead of McGuigan.
 This decision displeased Liam, who told Morris, "That's not Oasis."

+On the track, Paul "Bonehead" Arthurs plays a mellotron, a primitive analogue sampling keyboard invented in the 1960s.
+As Oasis looked back to the 1960s and 70s for inspiration, they drew from the Beatles which had popularised the instrument with their use of it on the song "Strawberry Fields Forever".
+The cello preset was used for the track.
+The root notes of the minor chord progression are played on repeat from around a minute into the song, and gives a mournful hum to bridge the dark overtones of the verse and brighter chorus.

+Instead of normal drum sticks, Alan White used Pro-Mark Hot Rods which are made of multiple thin wooden rods strapped together, which provide a softer and more diffuse sound.
+As part of his What Makes This Song Great? series, Youtuber, musician and producer Rick Beato notes in his video about "Wonderwall" (around 5:00): "This is kind of what you do when you're in a rock band, and playing with sticks is too heavy for a section, but playing with brushes sounds too much like jazz and doesn't really carry the track enough."

 "Wonderwall" is written in the key of F♯ minor and is set in common time with a moderate dance groove.
 Liam Gallagher's voice ranges from an E_{3} to an F♯_{4} in the song.
+With a capo on the second fret of the guitar, the song's main riff is Em7–G–Dsus4–A7sus4 as the third and fourth fingers are kept on the third frets of the top two strings.